ellemouton/website/content/drafts/taproot-chan-txs.md

 The accepted HTLC output pays out to an htlc-success transaction if we (the local party) are able to provide the pre-image for the given payment hash.
-Otherwise, after a certain `cltv_expiry`, the remote party will be able to sweep the funds back.
+Otherwise, after a certain `cltv_expiry`, the remote party will be able to sweep the funds back via the timeout path.
 If the commitment transaction is a revoked state, then the remote party should be able to sweep the output at any time.

 ![](/taprootChanTxs/accepted-htlc-output.png#center)